 50. The SFC shall ensure that risks are dealt with in an appropriate manner, in accordance with recognised good practice in corporate governance, and develop a risk management strategy, consistent with the Risk Management section of the SPFM.
 Reporting arrangements shall ensure that the Sponsor Team is made aware of relevant risks and how they are being managed.
-The SFC's Board is also required, at the earliest opportunity, to notify the SG if it considers that it has identified a significant problem that might affect adversely the successful achievement of the SFC strategic plan priorities or the effective delivery of its functions.
+The SFC's Audit Committee is also required to ensure that the Board and the Accountable Officer, at the earliest opportunity, take steps to notify the SG Sponsor team (which will brief the relevant DG Assurance meeting) if it considers that it has identified a significant problem that might affect adversely the successful achievement of the SFC strategic plan priorities or the effective delivery of its functions.